showandtell/ShowAndTell/README.md

 Show & Tell
 --------------------------------------------------------------------------------
 Multimedia Card Maker
-Primary use case is to quickly create voice over slide shows and flash cards
+Primary use case is to quickly create voice over slide shows and flash cards.

-Use slide shows to document how things work, and show how to make cards

 Features
 --------